TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/GuidesXml.rst

 (LTS) of the TYPO3 Core, you can set :confval:`guides-extension-typo3-core-preferred` to stable.

 At the time of writing references to official manuals and Core extensions will be rendered to version 12.4.
-Once TYPO3 13LTS is released they will automatically switch to the according version on next re-rendering.
+Once TYPO3 13 LTS is released they will automatically switch to the according version on next re-rendering.

 ..  code-block:: xml